-Stats: Statistics are produced by Podtrac and Podsights to help Blindspot to understand how many downloads it is getting, or how many people are listening.
+Stats: Statistics are produced by Podtrac, Podsights and Chartable to help Blindspot to understand how many downloads it is getting, or how many people are listening.
 Your device’s IP address and user agent is used to help calculate this figure.
-Podtrac is IAB v2 certified.
+Podtrac and Chartable are IAB v2 certified.

-Tracking and attribution: Podsights or its partners may connect the fact you listened to this podcast to an action elsewhere on the internet.
-For example - it may spot a device that downloaded an episode of Blindspot later visited the website of an advertiser; or it may track that a device that listened to Blindspot also listened to a different show.
+Tracking and attribution: Podsights and Chartable or their partners may connect the fact you listened to this podcast to an action elsewhere on the internet.
+For example - they may spot a device that downloaded an episode of Blindspot later visited the website of an advertiser; or they may track that a device that listened to Blindspot also listened to a different show.
 This form of attribution is used to measure advertising effectiveness.

 Blindspot is able to use the above tools since its podcast host or measurement company offers this service.
 It doesn’t mean that this individual podcast uses them, or has access to this functionality.
 We use open data.